itcourseinnepal/BCA-IN-Nepal/readme.md

 # BCA [Bachelor Of Computer Application]
 BCA is an academic course related to Information technology.
-Main Focus:

 # Universities
 - Tribhuban University